khanhtq2802/text2sql_challenge/README.md

 ...
 ```

 **!!!IMPORTANT**: Use only the provided training data to build the model. **Do not use** any external data.
-Your submission need to at least surpass the baseline score.
+Your submission needs to at least surpass the baseline score.

 *Please send the submission to me via direct message on Teams*